 Education and Training

-- Royal College of Surgeons of Ireland (1999), Otolaryngology
+- Royal College of Surgeons of England (1999), Otolaryngology

 Royal College of Surgeons of Edinburgh (1992), General Surgery